Carlosokumu/PesapalHttp/README.md

 Depending on your organization name and current location, respond to each question appropriately.
 Make sure you've provided the correct public IP address or domain name when prompted to enter.

+If everything went well,you should now see the go-server.crt and go-server.key files on the file list in your project.